 6. The last ‘great Viking’ invasion of England (1066 AD) –

-While the concocted truce gave Harald the much needed breathing space from his desperate military affairs against Denmark, there was also a practical side to this scheme.
+While the concocted truce gave Harald the much-needed breathing space from his desperate military affairs against Denmark, there was also a practical side to this scheme.
 Coming to the realization that he couldn’t conquer Denmark with his strength and strategies, the enterprising Norseman turned his attention towards England, a resource-rich realm coveted by many a Viking for more than 250 years.
 In many ways, such an action would hark back to the olden days of pillaging and plundering from across the seas – but this time around, the man behind the invasion set his mind to a greater endeavor that could solidify the ‘permanency’ of Scandinavian presence in the English provinces.

 But as usual, the political climate in England was far more complex than it had been two centuries ago.
-To start things off, the English lands were once again united under Anglo-Saxon rule, after the death of King Cnut’s sons.
+To start things off, the English lands were once again united under the Anglo-Saxon rule, after the death of King Cnut’s sons.
 And the civic situation for Harald Hardrada was further exacerbated, since the new king of England Harold Godwinson (Old English: Harold Godƿinson) was both born and bred in his native lands, and thus was immensely popular with the local people.
 To counter this potentially ethnic fallout, the Viking readily allied himself with Harold’s brother Tostig Godwinson – who had been previously dispossessed of his earldom of Northumbria by Harold’s predecessor Edward the Confessor.
 He was further joined by other chieftains and soldiers in Shetland and Orkney (both under Norwegian rule), namely the Earls of Orkney and probably Malcolm III of Scotland (the King of Scots) who may have furnished Harald’s invasion force with two-thousand Scottish troops.

-Finally, Harald Hardrada’s Viking invasion force with around 10,000 men made its landing at the River Tees (in northern England) in the year of 1066 AD, and went onto plunder the proximate coasts in typical Norsemen fashion.
-Then he proceeded towards the town of Scarborough, and torched it after a brave bout of resistance being offered by the townsfolk.
+Finally, Harald Hardrada’s Viking invasion force with around 10,000 men made its landing at the River Tees (in northern England) in the year of 1066 AD and went onto plunder the proximate coasts in typical Norsemen fashion.
+Then he proceeded towards the town of Scarborough and torched it after a brave bout of resistance being offered by the townsfolk.
 This brutal action certainly had a psychological effect on the other settlements of Northumbria, most of which went on to surrender to the rampaging Vikings.
 And, by September, growing wary of these bold Scandinavian incursions, a 5000-strong Anglo-Saxon force from York met head-on with the Vikings at the Battle of Fulford.
 But the marshes around the battlefield, along with Harald’s superior deployment, handed the Viking forces their first real victory in a pitched battle – since their invasion had begun.
 However, more than just results, the battle had serious implications when it came to the strategic outlook of the now-desperate Anglo-Saxons.
 In fact, the defeat forced King Harold Godwinson himself to march to the front-lines.
 And he did so with a heroic tenacity – when his chosen English army covered a distance of over 190 miles (310 km) in just a week’s time to surprise the Vikings at Stamford Bridge.

 7. The end of the Viking Age –

 As is often the case with Harald Hardrada’s life, most accounts of the Battle of Stamford Bridge come from King Harald’s Saga penned by Snorri Sturluson.
 And, what can be salvaged from his descriptions (that also tend to confuse the encounter with the Battle of Hastings) in a realistic manner, pertains to how the Vikings were actually ‘shocked’ to see another English army approaching them, after their hard won victory in the previous Battle of Fulford.
 This might have been because of an earlier agreement that entailed the exchange of hostages between the two forces.
-However, the Norsemen saw that instead of straggling hostages, it was a well-equipped 15000-strong English army (supposedly with a “gleam of handsome shields and white coats-of-mail”) approaching them from over the ‘bridge’.
-Harald’s predicament was further exacerbated since his Norwegian army was taking it easy – with many already removing their heavy armor; and hence his forces were scattered on both sides of the River Derwent.
+However, the Norsemen saw that instead of struggling hostages, it was a well-equipped 15000-strong English army (supposedly with a “gleam of handsome shields and white coats-of-mail”) approaching them from over the ‘bridge’.
+Harald’s predicament was further exacerbated since his Norwegian army was taking it easy – with many already removing their heavy armor, and hence his forces were scattered on both sides of the River Derwent.

 So, when the revengeful English army charged through these loose ranks, the rattled Norwegians were scarcely able to make their way across the bridge on the further bank.
 One celebrated incident mentioned in the Anglo-Saxon Chronicle relates to a how single Norwegian stood firm on the bridge, thus making a choke point for the overwhelming English forces.
 He supposedly even managed to slew 40 of his enemies, before being stabbed through his mail corselet from under the bridge.
 In any case, this brave defensive measure might have provided the Vikings (on the other end of the bank) with the time to regroup and form their famed skjaldborg (or shield-wall).